BayTown/UD-DEND-Capstone-Flight-Data-with-Airflow/README.md

 > <cite>Xavier Olive</cite>

+## ETL pipeline
+Document the steps of the process.
+Propose how often the data should be updated and why.

 ## Database schema
 The purpose of the final data model is made explicit.
 A data dictionary for the final data model is included.

-## ETL pipeline
-Document the steps of the process.
-    Propose how often the data should be updated and why.

 ## Conclusion

-## scenarios
+## Scenarios
     Include a description of how you would approach the problem differently under the following scenarios:
         If the data was increased by 100x.
         If the pipelines were run on a daily basis by 7am.